deejaygraham/deejaygraham.github.io/about.markdown

 deliberate **learning**, **visual** thinking, design and, of course, **code**.

 <small>The information in the weblog, or blog, is provided "AS IS" with no warranties
 epressed or implied.
-Code may not compile if you do not keep up payments on it.
+Code may not compile if you do not keep up payments on it or fall into technical debt.
 No classes were harmed in the making of this blog.</small>